ARM-software/libGPUInfo/README.md

 ```

 Note that the returned instance uses a unique pointer for lifetime management,
-and both the instance and the query result will freed when the instance drops
+and both the instance and the query result will be freed when the instance
-out of scope.
+drops out of scope.

 # Building